Best Practices for Access Point Security in WatchGuard Cloud

 You can also create ThreatSync automation policy templates that include multiple automation policies and assign the template to the accounts or account groups you manage.
 Automation policy templates enable you to apply ThreatSync automation policies consistently across managed accounts, and save time when you set up ThreatSync for new accounts or account groups.

 For example, you could create a policy that automatically blocks client connections to access points detected by ThreatSync as a Rogue or Evil Twin access point.
-This automates the process of detection and remediation to block wireless client connections to a malicious access point.
+This automates the process of detection and response and automatically blocks wireless client connections to a malicious access point.

 For more information, go to Manage ThreatSync Automation Policy Templates (Service Providers).